-Giacchino began his filmmaking career at the age of 10 in his backyard in Edgewater Park, New Jersey, and eventually went on to study filmmaking at the School of Visual Arts in NYC.
-After college, he landed a marketing job at Disney and began studies in music composition, first at Juilliard and then at UCLA.
-From marketing, he became a producer in the fledgling Disney Interactive Division where he had the opportunity to write music for video games.
+Giacchino studied filmmaking at the School of Visual Arts in NYC.
+After college, he landed a marketing job at Disney and began studies in music composition, first at Juilliard, and then at UCLA.
+He moved from marketing to producing in the newly formed Disney Interactive Division where he had the opportunity to write music for video games.

-After moving to a producing job at the newly formed DreamWorks Interactive Division, he was asked to score the temp track for the video game adaptation of The Lost World: Jurassic Park.
-Subsequently, Steven Spielberg hired him as the composer and it became the first PlayStation game to have a live orchestral score.
-Giacchino continued writing for video games and became well known for his Medal of Honor scores.
+After moving to DreamWorks Interactive, he was asked to score the temp track for the video game adaptation of The Lost World: Jurassic Park.
+Subsequently, Steven Spielberg hired him as the composer and it became the first PlayStation game to have a live orchestral score, recorded with members of the Seattle Symphony.
+Giacchino went on to score numerous video games including Spielberg’s Medal of Honor series.

 Giacchino’s work in video games sparked the interest of J.J.
-Abrams, and thus began their long-standing relationship that would lead to scores for the hit television series Alias and Lost, and the feature films Mission Impossible III, Star Trek, Super 8 and Star Trek Into Darkness.
+Abrams, and thus began their long-standing relationship that would lead to scores for the hit television series!
+Alias and Lost, and the feature films Mission Impossible III, the three Star Trek films, and Super 8.

-Additional projects include collaborations with Disney Imagineering on music for Space Mountain, Star Tours (with John Williams) and the Ratatouille ride in Disneyland Paris.
-Giacchino also was the musical director of the 81st Annual Academy Awards®.
-His music can be heard in concert halls internationally with Star Trek, Star Trek Into Darkness and Ratatouille films being performed live-to-picture with a full orchestra.
+Additional projects include collaborations with Disney Imagineering on music for Space Mountain, Star Tours (with John Williams), the Ratatouille ride in Disneyland Paris, and the Incredicoaster on Pixar Pier at California Adventure.
+His music can be heard in concert halls internationally with all three Star Trek films, Ratatouille, Jurassic World, Up and Coco being performed live-to-picture with a full orchestra.

-Giacchino serves as the Governor of the Music Branch of the Academy of Motion Picture Arts and Sciences and sits on the advisory board of Education Through Music Los Angeles.
+Giacchino sits on the advisory board of Education Through Music Los Angeles.